 Write It Out

-While telling others about your plans might hold you back, clearly articulating your goals to yourself can be a major first step in actually meeting them.
+While telling others about your plans might seem scary, clearly articulating your goals to yourself can be a major first step in actually meeting them.
 University of Scranton researchers found that people who make specific resolutions are 10 times more likely to meet their goals than people who don’t, while NPR reports that “self-authoring” has been shown to narrow achievement gaps in higher education.

 A New Year’s resolution is a journey, not a destination.
 While that marathon may be in your sights, cut yourself some slack if you only make it a mile or two after a long day at work.
 In fact, Runner’s World advises following the 10-percent rule: never increase your weekly mileage by more than 10 percent from one to the next.
 Otherwise, you risk hurting yourself from overuse.
 Not a runner?
 The rule can still apply anywhere: increase your workload gradually and respect your limits.